-Following 12 years of service in the Marine Branch of the Royal Air Force, John Duncan spent a very happy three months at Bicton Agricultural College under a job resettlement scheme for personnel leaving the armed forces.
+Following 12 years of service in the Royal Air Force Marine Branch, John Duncan spent a very happy three months at Bicton Agricultural College under a job resettlement scheme for personnel leaving the armed forces.
 Reality and the price of farmland at the time meant he joined the marine geophysical industry working in all parts of the globe, searching for offshore oil and gas.

 He has been a trustee for the charity from its inception.
 Playing a pivotal role, he ensured the Bude water vole re-introduction project was properly funded and managed.